 A traditional mammogram creates two-dimensional images of the breast.
 A newer type of mammogram called a 3D mammogram (breast tomosynthesis) creates three-dimensional images of the breast.
 Many medical facilities offer the 3D mammogram in addition to the traditional 2D mammogram for breast cancer screening.

 During a mammogram, you stand in front of an X-ray machine designed for mammography.
-A technician places your breast on a platform that holds the X-ray film and positions the platform to match your height.
+A technician places your breast on a platform and positions the platform to match your height.
 The technician helps you position your head, arms and torso to allow an unobstructed view of your breast.